Stomach Pain in Kids and Teens

 Overeating

-Too much of anything, from pizza and popcorn to Halloween candy, can cause abdominal pain.
+Too much of anything, from pizza and popcorn to Halloween candy, can cause stomach pain.
 Kids often eat quickly and don’t realize they’re full until they’ve overdone it.
 Plus, eating too quickly can contribute to discomfort.

 Lactose intolerance